What are predators of sharks and what can eat a shark?

 Apart from these large whales, there aren’t many other sea creatures that are big enough to eat sharks.

-But it turns out that grouper have an appetite for younger sharks too.
+Although it turns out that grouper have an appetite for younger sharks too.

 Grouper eats shark whole on deep sea feeding frenzy